vohra/getting_and_cleaning_data/README.md

 Methods:
 Data Collection
-This analysis used a data sample from the UCI Machine Learning Repository which was prescribed by instructor Jeff Leek for the Data Analysis class on Coursera.org.
+This analysis used a data sample from the UCI Machine Learning Repository.
 The data contained 7,352 observations, each containing 563 variables (including the activity type and subject identifier).
-These data were downloaded from the course website on December 6, 2013 using the R programming language.
+These data were downloaded from the course website using the R programming language.
 After collection, the data were partitioned along subject lines into training and test sets.
 The training set contained subjects numbered 1, 3, 5, and 6; the test set contained subjects numbered 27,28, 29, and 30.